 I’ve run for hours at a time because I got sucked into a great scene in the book I’m reading, done one more round of sprint training because I was interested in some podcast, or ran just a little longer to finish my session in time with the end of a movie or TV show.

-It’s easier to distract yourself while training and thus avoid the boredom that makes it so easy to bail on your workout prematurely.
+It’s easier to distract yourself while training with a treadmill with a screen and thus avoid the boredom that makes it so easy to bail on your workout prematurely.

 Disadvantages of Treadmills

 As with any cardio machine in the gym, there are a couple of downsides you need to know about.

 None of them are deal-breakers, but they are certainly factors to keep in mind as you consider what to do when training, or which cardio machines to purchase for your home gym.

 Like I mentioned above, running and jogging are both high-impact forms of exercise.
 When done correctly (with sufficient rest between), they can strengthen your bones, joints, and muscle tissue.

 However, if you use the treadmill daily with no rest, you can contribute to wear and tear on your joints.
 The joints most commonly affected by over-training on the treadmill are: